 This program of study is designed to assist registered nurses who wish to earn a BSN.
 In order to meet the needs of the working registered nurse, courses are offered in a web-enhanced format requiring only three class meetings per term.
-The BSN degree requires successful completion of 66 hours of pre-requisite and core courses and 21 hours of upper division nursing course work.
-The remaining 33 hours are awarded as credit by merit of RN licensure.
-The pre-requisite/core course can be taken prior to or with the nursing curriculum, with the exception of PSY 351-Psychological Statistics, which must be taken prior to NUR 412-Introduction to Research.
+The BSN degree requires successful completion of 66 hours of pre-requisite and core courses and 30 hours of upper division nursing course work.
+The remaining 24 hours are awarded as credit by merit of RN licensure.
+The pre-requisite/core course can be taken prior to or with the nursing curriculum, with the exception of PSY 351-Psychological Statistics, which must be taken prior to NUR 412-Introduction to Research or NURN 4600-Evidence Based Practice for RNs.
 Graduates of this program are expected to be able to perform the graduate outcomes for prelicensure BSN and RN to BSN students, listed at the beginning of the School of Nursing section of this catalog.